 Although the world has changed a lot over the last hundred years, one thing remains true, the kitchen is still the heart of the home.
 Of course, today there are many ways in which you can design your kitchen and a vast array of technological options to make life easier.
-However, whenever there is a kitchen there is food, that increases the chances of developing a pest problem.
+However, whenever there is a kitchen there is food, which increases the chances of developing a pest problem.
 Fortunately, there are several things you can do to maintain a pest-free kitchen.

 1. Keep It Clean

 Perhaps the most important thing is cleaning.
 If you’re preparing food then wipe the surfaces down as soon as you’ve finished.
 When storing food, especially open packets, put them in sealed containers, and make sure you vacuum the floor regularly.